Tailormade Booking Conditions Booking Conditions 2015/16

 Data protection and privacy statement

-We need to pass on your personal details to the companies and organisations who need to know them so that your tour can be provided (for example your airline, hotel, other supplier, credit/debit card company or bank).
-Such companies and organisations may be outside the European Union, Norway, Iceland or Liechtenstein if your tour is to take place or involves suppliers outside these countries.
+We need to pass on your personal details to the companies and organisations who need to know them so that your trip can be provided (for example your airline, hotel, other supplier, credit/debit card company or bank).
+Such companies and organisations may be outside the European Union, Norway, Iceland or Liechtenstein if your trip is to take place or involves suppliers outside these countries.

-We respect our customers' privacy and do not sell, rent, trade or give away any of your personal information for any purpose.
-Occasionally we hire other companies to provide services on our behalf, for example mailing information to our customers.
+Occasionally we hire other companies to provide services on our behalf, for example providing holiday reviews and mailing information to our customers.
 We only provide those companies with the personal details relating to our clients which they require in order to deliver the service.
 They are prohibited from using that information for any other purpose.
 We will ensure that anyone to whom we pass your details for this reason agrees to treat it with the same level of protection we are obliged to provide.

-As our privacy statement may change due to developments in the law, we would encourage you to reread our privacy statement from time to time so that you are aware of any changes in how we gather and use personal information.
+As our privacy statement may change due to developments in the law, we would encourage you to re-read our privacy statement at www.explore.co.uk/privacy-policy from time to time so that you are aware of any changes in how we gather and use personal information.